 Completed nomination essays should be sent to email@example.com.

 The winner will be selected by a panel of MCN representatives and announced in November, with a ceremony to follow in December.

-2020 Kugel & Zuroweste Health Justice Award Winner
+2021 Kugel & Zuroweste Health Justice Award Recipient

 Candace Kugel, FNP, CNM, MS, and Ed Zuroweste, MD, both exemplify commitment and meaningful contribution to health justice.

 Working alongside one another for decades in the fight for health justice, they celebrated their 25th wedding anniversary in 2019.

 [Ed in the field visiting tomato workers in Tennessee.]